 If there were an app for my mother to follow me through the night, the little red dot of me moving across the screen, it would speed up after I get to the bottom of that second cup.
 That’s when I feel it.
 That’s when I become brave.
 The little dot would get a little bigger, brighter.
 There would be some sort of glow.

 With the third drink, the little dot would zoom across the screen, dip and loop.
 It would show me moving from the couch into the middle of the room, the soccer player next to me.
 There is music blasting from the speakers.
 We are dancing.
 I’ve said something funny but I forget what it is the second it leaves my mouth.
 The soccer player smirks, and I wish he would laugh.
 Then we are outside, under the stars, and through the glass I can still hear the others whistle when we start to kiss.
 His tongue is hot and salty.
 Then I am in a lawn chair, in his lap.
 He moves my hand over a hard place in his shorts.
 At no point do I look up, toward the stars, toward the rest of the galaxy, toward the moon my mother hurtled past nearly two months ago.

 Then, after the third drink, my app might be having connectivity problems.
 A loss of contact, a server that cannot be reached.

 The rest of the night: we go back inside, and I can still feel the cold on my fingertips.
 There is a hiss of more beer cans being opened.
-Steph steps behind me, whispers in my ear.
+Sara steps behind me, whispers in my ear.
 “Talk to him.”
 Someone pours beer into the dog bowl, and someone else lowers himself to the ground to drink it.
 There are red plastic cups on every counter, on every table.
 There is the constant thop of ping-pong balls landing in cups.
 I do a shot with the soccer player and it is warm in the back of my throat.
 Afterwards he places his hand on the small of my back.